 Most suckling bitches will lose weight until the puppies are weaned.
 This is usually OK but needs watching.
 Occasionally two serious problems occur:

 - Mastitis: when a mammary gland becomes infected.
 The affected gland is hot and painful, and the mother is quite unwell.

 - Hypocalcaemia: sometimes called puerperal tetany, when calcium losses in milk exceed the mother’s ability to maintain normal blood levels, causing severe muscle tremors.

-For both of these, the pups are best weaned onto formula.
+For both of these, immediate veterinary attention is required and the pups are best weaned onto formula.